Your support makes the Astronaut Database and Launch Tracker possible, and keeps all Supercluster content free.

 Vega-C

-Vega-C is based on the existing Vega launch vehicle.
-It comprises four stages: three solid propellant stages, an upper fourth stage powered by a reignitable liquid-propellant engine, and a payload fairing.
+Vega-C is based on the Vega launch vehicle.
+As with Vega, its main elements are three solid propellant stages, an upper fourth stage powered by a reignitable liquid-propellant engine, and a payload fairing.

-The ogive-shaped fairing at the top of Vega-C is 3.3m in diameter and over 9m tall.
-Made of carbon fibre-polymer composite and cured in an industrial oven, this structure protects satellites from the thermal, acoustic, and aerodynamic stresses at liftoff and on the ascent to space.
+The fairing at the top of Vega-C is 3.3 m in diameter and over 9 m tall, doubling the payload volume available with Vega.
+Made of carbon fibre-polymer composite, this structure protects satellites from the thermal, acoustic, and aerodynamic stresses of liftoff and ascent through Earth's atmosphere.

 The upper stage AVUM+, or Attitude Vernier Upper Module, ensures attitude control and precise orbital positioning and is designed for extended stays in space.
-The AVUM+ has a propellant mass of 0.74t and the main engine will provide an average thrust of 2.45 kN.
+AVUM+ has a propellant mass of 740 kg, and the main engine provides an average thrust of 2.42 kN.
 The reignition capability of the AVUM+ allows Vega-C to reach a range of orbits to deliver multiple payloads on a single mission.
-Thrusters will typically burn one, two or more times to reach the required orbits.
-After separation of the payload(s), there will be a final boost to deorbit the upper stage, so that it burns up high in Earth's atmosphere over the ocean.
+Thrusters burn several times to reach all required orbits.
+After the separation of all payloads, a final boost deorbits the upper stage to minimize debris left in orbit.

-The third stage Zefiro-9, derived from Vega, burns 10t of solid propellant.
+The third stage, Zefiro-9, is taken from Vega and burns 10 t of solid propellant.

-The second stage powered by the new Zefiro-40 motor contains about 36t of solid propellant, providing an average thrust of 1100 kN.
+The new Zefiro-40 second stage contains 36.2 t of solid propellant, providing an average thrust of 1304 kN.

 The Ensemble de Lancement Vega (ELV) pad at the Centre Spatial Guyanais (Guiana Space Centre) was previously used to launch the Europa, Ariane 1, Ariane 2, and Ariane 3 rockets under a different name.